core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In case block-wise transfer {{RFC7959}} is used, the same considerations from {{Section 10.3 of RFC9594}} hold.

-Furthermore, as described below, a group rekeying may temporarily result in misaligned Security Contexts between the sender and recipient of a same message.
+Furthermore, as described below, a group rekeying may temporarily result in misaligned Security Contexts between the sender and recipient of a given message.

 ### Late Update on the Sender {#ssec-key-rotation-late-sender}